Azure/AzLoadBalancerMigration/README.md

 Yes.
 The Azure PowerShell script migrates the virtual machine scale set to the newly created public or private standard load balancer.

-### What load balancer configurations the script migrates?
+### Which load balancer components are migrated?

-The script migrates the following in the load balancer:
+The script migrates the following from the Basic load balancer to the Standard load balancer:

 **Public Load Balancer:**

 - Public frontend IP configuration
-  - It will convert the public IP to a static IP if it is not already static
+  - Converts the public IP to a static IP, if dynamic
-  - It will change the public IP SKU to Standard if it is Basic
+  - Updates the public IP SKU to Standard, if Basic
-  - It will migrate all associated public IPs to the new Standard load balancer
+  - Migrate all associated public IPs to the new Standard load balancer
 - Health Probes:
   - All probes will be migrated to the new Standard load balancer
 - Load balancing rules: